NehaTalwar/Clustering-IRIS-data-in-R/README.md

 # Clustering-IRIS-data-using-R and python
-Clustering with the K-Means algorithm on IRIS data with R.
+Clustering with the K-Means algorithm on IRIS data with R and Python.

 Description